romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

    ABC in an abstract manner, like a "database", a "message queue topic", or a "secret".
-2. An automated process builds the requested set of resources with an opinionated implementation that been previously agreed upon.
+2. An automated process builds the requested set of resources with an opinionated implementation that has been previously agreed upon.
 That is, the process itself knows where and how to build such resources based on minimal user input.
 3. A second software engineer provides what resource they need for an